The Advisory Council of the Templeton Honors College at Eastern University is composed of alumni and friends of the College. It exists to:

 Zach entered Eastern University in the fall of 2013 and was blessed to have the opportunity to continue to pursue these interests by studying in the Templeton Honors College and pursuing a B.S. in Chemistry.
 During college he grew as a Chemist by doing undergraduate research in nanoparticle technologies and interning with a local polymer chemistry company.
 While at Eastern, Zach also met his fiancée, Samantha.

 He graduated in May 2016 and is currently an Associate Chemist at Merck pharmaceuticals.
-Samantha is a senior at Eastern and is wrapping up her degrees in psychology and dance.
-The two are getting married in November 2017 and intend to stay in the area for a period of time as they continue to work and pursue graduate studies.
+Samantha graduated from Eastern University with degrees in psychology and dance.
+The two married in November 2017 and currently reside in Ardmore, Pennsylvania.

 NATHAN FARRIS is a native son of Overland Park, Kansas.
 He moved to the Philadelphia area to attend the Honors College.
 He graduated summa cum laude in 2013 with a degree in philosophy and economics.
 He then attended the University of Pennsylvania Law School.
 He graduated law school magna cum laude in 2016.
 He works at one of Philadelphia’s top law firms: Ballard Spahr.
 At Ballard, Nathan’s practice focuses on real estate law.
 Nathan is an active member at Liberti Church Center City.
-He and his wife Betsy live a row-home in South Philadelphia where he has almost convinced her to get a dog.
+He and his wife Betsy live a row-home in South Philadelphia with their adorable puppy.